 Everyone's just communicating and working together.

-Most people started scattering and they uh climbed the fence, but I had to stay with my buddies.
+Most people started scattering and they climbed the fence, but I had to stay with my buddy.

-There's so we uh got him over the fence once the fires stopped and slid him under his stage so we were safe.
+So we got him over the fence once the fire stopped and slid him under his stage so we were safe.

-I mean, I owe them in my life because uh from the moment I got hit.
+I mean, I owe that man my life because from the moment I got hit, he was the first one to actually help me stop bleeding.

 I don't want to die.